Mathematical representation of the structure of neuron-glia networks: Modeling the network shape

 Nowadays, a huge amount of information about neural shape and network connectivity is available in open databases \cite{clements2020neuprint, vogelstein2018community, xu2013computer}.
 However, the mathematical tools to study neuronal shape are still under development \cite{kanari2018topological, li2017metrics}.
-Natural structure theory could contribute to this research field by providing a theoretical framework to study the shape of neurons, astrocytes or even networks \cite{cabrera2004natural2,cabrera2004natural1}.
+Natural structure theory could contribute to this research field by providing a theoretical framework to study the shape of neurons, astrocytes, or even networks \cite{cabrera2004natural2,cabrera2004natural1}.
+In this section, we use a mathematical formalism (definition \ref{NEdef}) that represents the concept of a natural structure \cite{cabrera2004natural2,cabrera2004natural1} to model the morphology of a neuron-glia network.

-A connected neuron-glia network is evidently a natural structure, where its elements are neural-like cells and synapses are NE-connections \cite{cabrera2004natural2,cabrera2004natural1}.
-In general, a single synapse is composed of a perisynaptic matrix (if it is chemical), a presynaptic membrane, an astrocyte membrane (if it is tripartite) and a postsynaptic membrane.
-The Synaptic cleft is a region of the space filled of perisynaptic matrix which is composed of proteoglycans and proteins \cite{pinter2020chondroitin,jang2017synaptic, rudenko2019neurexins}.
+A connected neuron-glia network is evidently a natural structure, where its elements are neural-like cells and single synapses are NE-connections \cite{cabrera2004natural2,cabrera2004natural1}.
+In general, a single synapse is composed of a presynaptic membrane, an astrocyte membrane (if it is tripartite), a postsynaptic membrane, and a perisynaptic matrix (if it is chemical).
+The synaptic cleft is a region of the space filled of perisynaptic matrix which is composed of proteoglycans and proteins \cite{pinter2020chondroitin,jang2017synaptic, rudenko2019neurexins}.
 This matrix mediates trans-synaptic adhesion (NE-connection role) and regulates the synaptic transmission (communication role) \cite{jang2017synaptic, wierda2020soluble}.
-Thus, in our model, a single synapse is spatially distributed.
-In the following, we roughly model a neuron-glia network, applying part of the mathematical definition of natural structures from Cabrera-Febola, 2021-in preparation for publication.
+Thus, a single synapse can be thought of as an structure.
+In this section, we roughly model a neuron-glia network, applying part of the mathematical definition of natural structures (definition \ref{NEdef}) from Cabrera-Febola, 2023-in preparation for publication.